jgnewman/hart/README.md

 ### Architecture

-We've seen that apps require fragments in order to render DOM.
-We've also seen that fragments require apps in order to trigger updates.
-So we need a way to avoid circular dependency problems if we define apps and fragments in different files.
-This is where watchability really comes to our rescue.
+We've seen that apps require components in order to render DOM.
+We've also seen that components require apps in order to trigger updates.
+So we need a way to avoid circular dependency problems if we define apps and components in different files.
+This is where watchability really comes to the rescue.

 The following example shows how we can separate concerns between two apps working together to provide a beautifully scalable architecture without circular dependencies.